Fierljeppen: Record holders

 There are 532 registered active jumpers in the world; of those, 190 are from the Netherlands.

 Fierljeppen throughout the world

-International tourists who have visited Friesland and or the Lek -regions and who have observed this sport have helped to spread its popularity across the globe.
+International tourists who have visited Friesland and the Lek regions and observed the sport have helped to spread its popularity across the globe.
 Competitions in other locales now take place, albeit at a less competitive level due to smaller numbers of athletes and the lack of suitable locations.

 Many Americans were first introduced to the sport, referred to as "ditch-vaulting", on the twelfth season of The Amazing Race.
 This same task would be performed in the twenty-first and thirty-first seasons as a "Switchback" task.